douglaz/psl/Weight-Learning.md

 - ```<model>``` is the model specified by your PSL program.
 - ```<targetDatabase>``` is a database which contains all of the atoms for which you would like to infer values.
 When you create this database, the target atoms will be open.
 - ```<groundTruthDatabase>``` is a database which contains the known values of the atoms for which you are inferring values in the targetDatabase.
+When you create this database these atoms will be closed.
 - ```<config>``` is your [[config bundle | Configuration]].

 A Weight Learning Application is one of the following: